- P -

 And feel some comfort, not to be a fool.

-Alexander Pope, Imitations of Horace, Epistle I
+Alexander Pope, from Imitations of Horace, Epistle I

 - No more tradition's chains shall bind us.